William the Conqueror’s English Invasion Changed European History in 1066

 Prologue to the Conquest

-The stage for William’s ambitious endeavor was set with the death of the childless English king, Edward the Confessor, in January 1066.
-His demise catalyzed a frenzied scramble for the throne, setting the scene for William’s invasion.
-William, the Duke of Normandy, claimed that Edward had promised him the throne.
-He further alleged that Harold Godwinson, Edward’s brother-in-law, and the newly crowned King of England, had sworn an oath on sacred relics, pledging support to William’s claim.
+The background to William’s conquest was the death of the childless English king Edward the Confessor in January 1066.
+This sparked a scramble for the succession, providing a chaotic backdrop to William’s invasion.
+William, Duke of Normandy, had claimed that Edward had promised him the throne and that Edward’s brother-in-law and the new King of England, Harold Godwinson, had sworn an oath on sacred relics to support William’s claim.

 Battle of Stamford Bridge

-Before William could set his sights on England, Harold Godwinson had another invader to repel.
-King Harald Hardrada of Norway, backed by Harold’s treacherous brother Tostig, landed on the northern shores.
-The two forces met at Stamford Bridge (pictured above).
-The English emerged victorious, but the battle had consequences.
-Harold’s army, although triumphant, was exhausted, a factor that would prove crucial in the impending confrontation with William.
+Before William could turn his attention towards England, Harold Godwinson had another invader to deal with.
+King Harald Hardrada of Norway, with support from Harold’s traitorous brother Tostig, landed on the northern shores of England.
+The two armies clashed at Stamford Bridge (image above).
+The English won, but the battle exacted a price.
+Harold’s army was triumphant, but they were also tired, a consideration that would have dire consequences in the upcoming fight with William.

 Battle of Hastings: A New Dawn